Splatoon 3: Side Order: Development and release

+Release

-In a Nintendo Direct online presentation on 8 February 2023, Nintendo announced the Splatoon 3 Expansion Pass, featuring two waves: Wave 1, which includes Inkopolis, the hub world from the first game in the series, would release later that month on 28 February; while Wave 2, Side Order was set to release in 2024.
+In a Nintendo Direct online presentation on 8 February 2023, Nintendo announced the paid "Splatoon 3 Expansion Pass," featuring two waves of content.
+Wave 1, which includes Inkopolis Plaza, the hub world from the first game in the series, would release later that month on 28 February, while Wave 2, Side Order, was set to debut at a later date.
+Side Order would ultimately release on 22 February 2024.
+An art book consisting of concept illustrations from Side Orders development, titled BancalaWalker, and a CD release of the expansion's soundtrack, titled Ordertune, were jointly announced on 10 September 2024.
+Both were released in Japan by Kadokawa on 11 December.